 On May 9, 2022, the Company entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Novosteo, Quince Merger Sub I, Inc., a Delaware corporation and a wholly owned subsidiary of the Company, Quince Merger Sub II, LLC, a Delaware limited liability company and a wholly owned subsidiary of Company, Novosteo, and Fortis Advisors LLC, a Delaware limited liability company, solely in its capacity as the securityholders' representative.
 The transaction closed on May 19, 2022.
-Pursuant to the terms of the Merger Agreement, at the closing of the Novosteo Acquisition, each share of capital stock of Novosteo that was issued and outstanding immediately prior to the Effective Time was automatically canceled and converted into the right to receive 0.0911 shares of common stock, par value \$0.001 per share, of the Company.
+Pursuant to the terms of the Merger Agreement, at the closing of the Novosteo Acquisition, each outstanding share of capital stock of Novosteo was automatically cancelled and converted into the right to receive 0.0911 shares of common stock, par value \$0.001 per share, of the Company.
 The Company issued 5,520,000 shares and assumed 507,108 outstanding Novosteo options after conversion with the awards, retaining the same vesting and other terms and conditions as in effect immediately prior to consummation of the Novosteo Acquisition.